leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 > 2) Fundamental flaws: "I believe Solution A is unacceptable because XYZ."

 During a discussion, clarify which type of objection you're getting, since people communicate with various degrees of subtlety \[31\].
 My "worth taking a look at" is usually a "pretty sure this is key so I hope we have a plan".
-Once clarified, spend the majority of your time on fundamental flaws rather than "not the best choice" feedback.
+Once clarified, spend the majority of your time discussing fundamental flaws rather than "not the best choice" feedback.

 How you define a fundamental flaw depends on your team, and should be decided beforehand.
+This is team dependent and difficult as well.
 Devon cites substantial technical debt, inability to scale, or too much work as some suitable reasons.
 You probably can't have too many reasons, as that would lead to nothing getting done.
 Once you've settled on your reasons, there should be a high bar to accepting new ones during the discussion itself.

-I'd also assume that most people talk during meetings for the sake of talking \[32\].
-This implies that most objections should fall under the "not the best choice" category, and you should feel alright moving forward despite them.
+People are incentivised to participate during meetings; I'd also assume that most people talk during meetings for the sake of talking \[32\].
+This implies that most objections should fall under the "not the best choice" category, and you should feel alright moving forward in the majority of cases.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Two types of objections.jpg)

 > A chair who asks, "Is everyone OK with choice A?" is going to get objections.
 But a chair who asks, "Can anyone not live with choice A?" is more likely to only hear from folks who think that choice A is impossible to engineer given some constraints

-I like the reframing of the question, and intend to use it more often in meetings.
+I like the reframing of the question, and intend to use it more.

-There are further clarifications on useful and not useful consensus:
+Some things that seem like consensus actually are not:

 > An engineering solution that has no objections, but also has no base of support and is met with complete apathy, is not a solution that has any useful sort of consensus